-- An internal log book should be kept for all samples.
-Tamper-proof paper should be used.
-The log book should be kept in a locked drawer or cabinet when not in use. - Separate freezers should be designated for storage of (a) concentrated water samples, (b) DNA extracts, (c) PCR and sequencing product, and (d) PCR, cloning, and sequencing kit components.
-A dedicated refrigerator should also be maintained for any PCR, gel electrophoresis, cloning, and sequencing kit components that require 4°C storage. - Maps or other designations of the location of samples within freezers should be maintained. - All items in freezers should have indelible ink identifications. - All freezers should have non-universal locks or marine brackets attached that can be used with keyed locks, or be housed in a secure facility. - All samples placed into or removed from freezers should be signed for on freezer log or ambient storage log (see Exhibits 7, 8, and 9).
+- An internal log book or electronic file should be kept for all samples.
+The log book or file should be kept in a locked room when not in use. - Separate freezers should be designated for storage of (a) concentrated water samples, (b) DNA extracts, (c) PCR and sequencing product, and (d) PCR, cloning, and sequencing kit components.
+A dedicated refrigerator should also be maintained for any PCR, gel electrophoresis, cloning, and sequencing kit components that require 4°C storage. - Maps or other designations of the location of samples within freezers should be maintained. - All items in freezers should have indelible ink identifications. - All freezers should have non-universal locks or marine brackets attached that can be used with keyed locks, or be housed in a secure facility. - All samples placed into or removed from freezers should be signed for on freezer log or ambient storage log (see Exhibit 7).